alphagov/govuk-developer-docs/source/manual/resync-postgres-standby.html.md

    sudo /etc/init.d/postgresql restart
    ```

 7. **Re-protect the GPG key**.
-Reset the passphrase to use the original GPG passphrase by following the steps again in this [doc](/manual/postgresql-backups.html#wal-e-failing-with-errors-about-gpg).
+Reset the passphrase from a blank value to use the original GPG passphrase by following the steps in this [doc](/manual/postgresql-backups.html#wal-e-failing-with-errors-about-gpg).

 8. You can restart `collectd` by following the steps in the [Restarting collectd section](#restarting-collectd).